Nominations for APNIC Executive Council election now open

 Members who wish to split their ballot may exchange their ballot paper at the Voting Desk for a set of ballot papers equal to the Member’s total voting entitlement.

-The vote is only valid if the ballot paper is marked with an ‘x’ in the box next to the names of as many as many candidates as there are positions to be filled.
+The vote is only valid if the ballot paper is marked with an ‘x’ in the box next to the names of as many candidates as there are positions to be filled.

 A ballot paper is invalid if any of the following is noted on the ballot: